 One of the things that puts visitors off is the fact that you have to be completely naked.
 That’s not an option, it’s one of the most basic onsen rules.

-There are many other rules as well: don’t dip your towel in the water, don’t splash water when you shower, you can’t have any tattoos, and you must shower before entering.
+There are many other rules as well: don’t dip your towel in the water, don’t splash water when you shower, and you must shower before entering.
 If you’re unsure of the rules you can check with one of the onsen employees, however, the vast majority will have the rules displayed in the entrance or in the changing rooms.
+(Note: some won’t allow you in if you have tattoos).

 Onsens are a practice unique to Japan and an activity that is very much intertwined with Japanese life.
 Once you’ve been, you’ll wonder how you were able to survive without this in your life.